kuzudb/graph-rag-workshop/README.md

-# GDG Surrey DevFest 2024 Workshop
+# Graph RAG and Hybrid RAG Workshop

-Code for the Google Developer Group Surrey's DevFest 2024 workshop on Graph RAG and Hybrid RAG.
+Workshop on showing the benefits of Graph RAG and its combination with Vector RAG (Hybrid RAG).

 The following stack is used: